Xzirez/Zest-Protocol-Solution/README.md

+# See the project LIVE! https://zest-protocol-solution-lqzeymu6a-xzirez.vercel.app/

-# Some information and issues i was having
+# Some improvements, issues and comments

+👋

-👋 Couple quick comments.
+Couple quick comments.
 This app is obviously not a production ready master piece.
 I spent a couple hours more then needed, but not enough for production.
 I have neglected to use react-form, form validators, lots of async error handling and well i test like nothing.
 For example i use vanilla html form.
 Why you might ask?
 I have no used a vanilla html form in years and it was super fun.
 I even wanted to use document selectors...

 There is one big issue with the hydration, which i summarize below.
 Basically you get an error when refreshing the page.
 It could be i solved this in the final version if not - please don't refresh the page :(